Communication situations are any kind of situation in which communication takes place.

 These meetings have a highly specific objective, i.e., solve the problem, which doesn’t allow for much leeway.
 Here’s how to host a successful problem-solving meeting:

-• Do a follow-up in writing — In the example with the software development team above, someone would use the notes to draft a written version of the final decision and pin it in the team chat app for everyone to refer to as needed.
+• Do a follow-up in writing.
+In the example with the web development team above, someone would use the notes to draft a written version of the final decision and pin it in their chosen team business communication app for everyone to refer to as needed.

 Innovation meetings